mcrmonkey/nmapdrone/README.md

 ## Posting to Slack

 You'll need:
-* to setup your own bot on slack so you can get an API token pass it to the variable: `SLACK_TOKEN`
+* to setup your own bot on slack so you can get an API token pass it to the variable - `SLACK_TOKEN="xxx"`
-* A channel to post in.
-Pass it to the variable `SLACK_CHAN`
+* The channel to post in.
+Pass this like so: `SLACK_CHAN="channelname"`
-* To enable the slack posting option. pass it the variable `SLACK_ENABLE`
+* To enable the slack posting option.
+Pass the following as a variable: `SLACK_ENABLE="y"`

+You can get your slack bot variable from here: https://my.slack.com/services/new/bot

-you can run it direct with the following
+You can run it direct with the following

 ```
 SLACK_ENABLE="Y" SLACK_CHAN="channel" SLACK_TOKEN="xxxx" go.sh